COVID-19 Special Resources

 semester.
 How can I do that?

 You can still request a virtual orientation!
 Please fill out the Schedule a Library Orientation form.
-The virtual library orientations can be live (via Zoom or Cranium Café) or can be created before the orientation.
+The virtual library orientations can be live (via Zoom) or can be created before the orientation.
 Librarians will work with our fellow faculty to determine what will best address your course research needs.

 When will the library be physically open?

-We are working hard to ensure the library can open as soon as it is advisable to do so.
+During the fall, spring and summer sessions, the library has been offering limited in-person study spaces (by appointment).
+The library services continue to be offered remotely for now.
+We are working hard to ensure the library can open again fully as soon as it is advisable to do so.
 As soon as we have a timetable, we will post it.
 In the meantime, we will continue to provide remote services seven days a week.